Bacteriological analysis of stool. What is bacteriological examination of stool? Staphylococcus saprophytic and epidermal

 • red fish.

-The collected material is placed in a sterile test tube, container or container with a preservative.
+The collected material is placed in a sterile tube, container or container with a preservative.
 Without a preservative, the material must be processed no later than 2 hours after its removal.

-How is the further processing of feces
+How further processing of feces occurs

 After the material for analysis is received, it is sent to the laboratory in a sterile container.

 Clinical analysis of feces includes their initial examination.
-At the same time, the doctor studies its structure, color, consistency, smell.
+At the same time, the doctor studies its structure, color, consistency, and smell.
 Normally, feces should not contain pieces of undigested food, mucus, pus, be discolored or, conversely, too dark.

 Biochemical analysis involves carrying out some chemical reactions, for example, reactions to the presence of bilirubin, occult blood, iodophilic flora.
 All these elements should normally show a negative reaction result.